-The Cisco CRS-X Carrier Routing Sytsem uses fabric cards designed for 200G operation (CRS-8-FC400/S cards in 200G mode).
+The Cisco CRS-X Carrier Routing System uses fabric cards designed for 200G operation (CRS-8-FC400/S cards in 200G mode).

 A mixture of 40G, 140G, and 200G fabric cards is not supported except during migration.

-This section lists the main components of a Cisco CRS 8-slot line card chassis.
+This section lists the chassis main components.
 It primarily identifies the components that are considered field-replaceable units (FRUs), but where additional detail is useful identifies subassemblies that are not field replaceable.
-This section contains these topics:

-The Cisco CRS 8-slot line card chassis contains a power system that provides redundant power to the chassis.
+The chassis contains a power system that provides redundant power to the chassis.
 Two types of power systems are available: